rontarrant/gtkDcoding/docs/_posts/2019-03-15-0018-variations-on-a-text-entry.md

 ---
-title: 0018 - Variations on a Text Entry Widget
+title: "0018: Variations on a Text Entry Widget"
 topic: text
 layout: post
 description: How to obfuscate text in a GTK Entry widget and how to make it non-editable - a D language tutorial.